A woman sitting at a desk with an apple laptop and a glass of orange juice, writing her top ten blog posts.

 Two of the moving parts in your car insurance policy are your premium and your excess.
 Another is the value of your car as listed in your policy (read this: What’s the Difference Between Market Value and Agreed Value).
 But we digress…

 As you know, your premium is the amount of money you pay for the financial protection your car insurer provides.
-Your excess is the lump sum you pay when you make a successful claim to get your car repaired and back into action.
+You might pay this monthly, annually or somewhere in between.

 These two moving parts are a bit like a seesaw.
 If your excess is low, your premium will be higher and if you select a higher excess your premium will be lower.